mobi88/Trade-with-a-smile/README.md

 produce signals to trade on the smile.

-the code is transformed and edited version of @MarcGumowski version of Dynamic Semiparametric Factor Model, which is based on Fengler et.
-2007, "semiparametric factor model for implied volatility".
+the code is transformed and edited version of @MarcGumowski version of Dynamic Semiparametric Factor Model, which is based on Fengler and al. (2007) : "A Dynamic Semiparametric Factor Model for Implied Volatility String Dynamics"